msamendinger/spacelift-poc/README.md

 ### ToDo

-- Notification policy mattermost webhook
-- Policy are tags on resource group
 - Approval policy
 - Use GitHub App on GHES
+- Use secrets from Azure Key Vault eg. mattermost webhook

 ### Questions, thoughts

+- Federated credentials possible?
 - stack ID should be a random ID and more prominently featured to avoid confusion
 - way to roll everything back if deployment didn't work
 - spacelift_module doesn't detect when module with the same id is already present, only after apply
 - it's snappy
 - How to work with all the checks in branch protection rules
+- Best way to work with secrets?